osherachamim/AWS-EC2-Bash-Deploy/README.md

 ```
 docker run -d -p 80:80 --name static-website-container my-static-website
 ```
-The -d flag runs the container in detached mode.
+The -d flag runs the container in detached mode. <br>
-The -p 80:80 flag maps port 80 on the host to port 80 on the container.
+The -p 80:80 flag maps port 80 on the host to port 80 on the container. <br>
---name static-website-container assigns a name to the running container
+--name static-website-container assigns a name to the running container <br>

 ### Accessing the Website
-Open your web browser and navigate to http://localhost to see your static website hosted by Nginx.
+Open your web browser and navigate to http://(Public-Ipv4-Of-Ec2) to see your static website hosted by Nginx.

 ### Stopping the Container
 To stop the running container, use the following command: